-- Work is limited to essential components of the primary heating equipment necessary to ensure that the heating system will operate safely and within all applicable State and local building codes. - All repairs and replacements should, with client consent, include installation of a programmable thermostat. - Installation or repair of fuel tank gauges may be included as part of the repair of essential equipment if original gauges are faulty or nonexistent. - All repairs or replacements on either State or sovereign lands must be completed to the satisfaction of all State and local codes, in addition to individual sovereign nation's protocols and rules.

-- In the case of boilers with frozen pipes, HEAP benefits may assist with repairing the sections of piping absolutely necessary for the safe and proper installation and operation of the boiler. - All repair and replacement jobs must include the inspection and installation, as per manufacturer's specification, of at least one carbon monoxide detector when one is not present, inoperable or the carbon monoxide detector is over five years old.
+- All repairs or replacements on either State or sovereign lands must be completed to the satisfaction of all State and local codes, in addition to individual sovereign nation's protocols and rules. - In the case of boilers with frozen pipes, HEAP benefits may assist with repairing the sections of piping absolutely necessary for the safe and proper installation and operation of the boiler.